josem-amatriain/archlinux.install/README.md

 ## First boot

-Plug the created usb in the usb port of the computer to be installed.
+Plug the created usb in the usb port of the new computer to be installed.

-You must boot the computer using UEFI mode.
+You must boot the new computer using UEFI mode.
 You must choose the F2/Del key to enter BIOS and configure UEFI boot or F11 key to choose UEFI partition of the USB device.

-Now you have booted from USB and you have a prompt:
+Now you have booted from USB your new computer and you have a prompt:

 ```bash
 root@archiso ~ #